Maschenhub

 Yarn Weight Chart: Lace to Jumbo

-All CYC categories with needle size, run length and gauge
+All CYC categories with needle size, run length and UK names

 All values are guidelines, the yarn label is always the most reliable source.